jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 * How will membership upgrades work.
 Bronze to Gold, mid-term, for example.
 Pro rata?

-Notes:
+Notes: To upgrade, new memberships are issued for another year, credited by the remaining value from the previous membership.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 MailChimp